-In this article, we will get you familiar with the color options available for ShortPoint Design Elements and show you how to set them.
+This article will discuss the color options available for ShortPoint Design Elements and show you how to customize them.

 TABLE OF CONTENTS

 - You must have the latest version of ShortPoint SPFx installed on your SharePoint environment.

 - You must be a ShortPoint Designer with an active license.

 You can set the brand colors, named colors, custom colors, and HEX colors for the ShortPoint Design Elements.

 Brand colors represent your company theme colors defined in the Theme Builder > Color Palette settings of the current Site Collection.
 You can easily distinguish these colors among others by their names: Primary, Secondary, Highlight, Alternate, etc.